What is Tonsillitis?

 Tonsillitis That Occurs Frequently

 If you have recurring tonsillitis your tonsillitis specialist may recommend surgery to remove the tonsils.
-Surgery can also be a treatment for bacterial tonsillitis that cannot be cured by antibiotics.
+Tonsillectomy can also be a treatment for bacterial tonsillitis that cannot be cured by antibiotics.

-If you think you have tonsillitis or if you have frequent reoccurring tonsillitis contact Dr. Monica Tadros, a leading physician in treating tonsilitis to get a diagnosis today.
+If you think you have tonsillitis or if you have frequent reoccurring tonsillitis contact our center for facial plastic surgery.
+Dr. Monica Tadros is a leading physician in treating tonsilitis who will help you get a diagnosis today.